hansmarc/Otis/Readme.md

 - Append a file.
 - Save a table to another table with the possibility to create a sub table.\
 When a table is saved Otis takes into account active filters, index/orders and saves only visible fields.
 This permits to create a sub table with only the fields and data that you want.
+- Structure Editor, to modify the structure of the current open table.

 >**Index manager :**